adafruit/Adafruit_CircuitPython_GPS/README.rst

     >>> float('1234.5678')
     1234.57

-This isn't ideal for gps data as this lowers the accuracy from 0.1m to 11m.
+This isn't ideal for GPS data as this lowers the accuracy from 0.1m to 11m.

-This can be fixed by using string formatting when the gps data is outputted.
+This can be fixed by using string formatting when the GPS data is output.

 An implementation of this can be found in examples/gps_simpletest.py